cipherstash/encrypt-query-language/docs/reference/INDEX.md

 An ste_vec index requires one piece of configuration: the `context` (a string) which is passed as an info string to a MAC (Message Authenticated Code).
 This ensures that all of the encrypted values are unique to that context.
-It is generally recommended to use the table and column name as a the context (e.g. `users/name`).
+We recommend that you use the table and column name as a the context (e.g. `users/name`).

-Within a dataset, encrypted columns indexed using an `ste_vec` that use different contexts cannot be compared.
+Within a dataset, encrypted columns indexed using an `ste_vec` that use different contexts can't be compared.
 Containment queries that manage to mix index terms from multiple columns will never return a positive result.
 This is by design.

-The index is generated from a JSONB document by first flattening the structure of the document such that a hash can be generated for each unique path prefix to a node.
+The index is generated from a JSONB document by first flattening the structure of the document so that a hash can be generated for each unique path prefix to a node.

 The complete set of JSON types is supported by the indexer.
 Null values are ignored by the indexer.